Francesc-Muyas/RnaMosaicMutationFinder/README.md

 1. **Step 1.
 Single sample somatic calling**

-Raw BAM files are post-processed in order to remove alignment artefacts.
+Raw BAM files are processed in order to remove alignment artefacts.
 PCR duplicates are marked using Picard (version 2.10.1) and reads mapping to different exons are split using SplitNCigar (part of GATK 3.7 package).
-Furthermore, low quality reads are removed with the python tool `bam_quality_filter.py`. `python bam_quality_filter.py` requires:
+Furthermore, low quality reads are removed with the python tool `bam_quality_filter.py`, which requires:

 ```
 usage: bam_quality_filter.py [-h] --infile INFILE --outfile OUTFILE